-- Meet with an admissions counselor.
-In this meeting you will learn about the program, its class formats and get answers to any question you may have. - Complete the application via the online portal which will also include: - o Submitting a \$25 nonrefundable application fee.
-(Waived for Elizabethtown College graduates.) - o Uploading your current resume. - o Requesting official transcripts from all undergraduate institutions attended.

-- O Uploading a 1-2 page essay addressing your: - motivation for pursuing the graduate certificate - statement of professional goals - goals for the application of the graduate certificate to your professional life
+- Complete the application via the online portal - Submit a \$25 nonrefundable application fee.
+(Waived for Elizabethtown College graduates.) - Upload your current resume. - Request official transcripts from all undergraduate institutions attended. - Upload a 1-2 page essay addressing your: - o motivation for pursuing the graduate certificate - o statement of professional goals - o goals for the application of the graduate certificate to your professional life